swanjiku/distributed-cache-system/README.md

 ## Performance Benchmarking

 For testing high request loads, use [Apache JMeter](https://jmeter.apache.org/) or [k6](https://k6.io/) to simulate traffic and benchmark the system’s performance.

+## Manual Testing & Observing Caching

+You can manually observe the caching behavior by timing repeated requests for the same resource.

+1. Make a GET request for a product (e.g., `/products/1`).
+   - The first request will take longer, as it fetches from the database and stores the result in the cache.
+2. Make the same request again.
+   - The second (and subsequent) requests will be much faster, as the data is now served from Redis cache.

+**Example:**
+- First request: `GET /products/1` — Time: 4.51s (cache miss)
+- Second request: `GET /products/1` — Time: 111ms (cache hit)

 ## Current Limitations